*Dr. Allama Muhammad Iqbal (RA) – Thinker of Islam and Poet of the East*

-Doctor Allama Muhammad Iqbal (RA) is that shining star in the history of the subcontinent who, through his poetry and thought, not only instilled the spirit of self and awakening in Muslims but also presented the concept of an independent Islamic state.
+Dr. Allama Muhammad Iqbal (RA) is that shining star in the history of the subcontinent who, through his poetry and thought, not only instilled a spirit of selfhood and awakening in Muslims but also presented the concept of an independent Islamic state.
 He was born on November 9, 1877, in Sialkot.
 His respected father, Sheikh Noor Muhammad, was a very pious and religious man.

-His famous works include Bang-e-Dara, Bal-e-Jibril, Zarb-e-Kalim, and Armaghan-e-Hijaz.
-His works in Persian, Asrar-e-Khudi, Rumuz-e-Bekhudi, and Javid Nama, have worldwide fame.
+His famous works include Bang-e-Dara, Bal-e-Jibril, Zarb-e-Kaleem, and Armaghan-e-Hijaz.
+His Persian works, Asrar-e-Khudi, Rumuz-e-Bekhudi, and Javid Nama, are world-renowned.

 Allama Iqbal (RA) showed deep insight into the political future of Muslims.
 In 1930, at the Muslim League meeting in Allahabad, he presented the concept of a separate Muslim state, which later became the foundation of Pakistan.

-This concept of his instilled a new spirit in the Muslims of the subcontinent, and this dream came true in the form of the establishment of Pakistan in 1947.
+This concept of his instilled a new spirit in the Muslims of the subcontinent, and this dream was realized in the form of the establishment of Pakistan in 1947.

 *Khudi ko kar buland itna ke har taqdeer se pehle*

-*Khuda bande se khud poochhe, bata teri raza kya hai*
+*Khuda bande se khud pooche, bata teri raza kya hai*

 Allama Iqbal (RA) was not just a poet but a thinker of the nation.
 His birthday reminds us that we must become a strong, self-respecting, and faith-filled nation by acting on his thoughts.

-It is the duty of today's youth to understand Iqbal's (RA) message, recognize their self, and strive practically for the rise of the Ummah.
-Iqbal's (RA) message will always remain alive because he was a poet who awakened hearts.
+It is the duty of today's youth to understand Iqbal's (RA) message, recognize their selfhood, and strive practically for the rise of the Ummah.
+Iqbal's (RA) message will always live on because he was a poet who awakened hearts.

 *From the pen of: Raziq Hussain, Aurangabad.*